sebv20/CSCI-3832-Final-Project/README.md

 5. Open Cage

   Open Cage is a simple, yet, powerful Geocoder that allows developers to incorporate location data into their analysis all around the globe.
-The library uses an API that combines multiple geocoding systems in the background, selecting only the best results from multiple data sources and algorithms so that users don’t have to.
+The library uses an API that combines multiple geocoding systems in the background, selecting only the best results from multiple data sources and algorithms so that users don't have to.
 Some key features include:

     a.
 Global coverage of location data
     b.
 Reverse Geocoding